nemesissoft/nemesissoft.github.io/input/posts/using-records-in-older-frameworks.md

 ## Consuming records in older frameworks
 Fortunatelly, records are not any special types - they are, per se, not specially recognized by CLI/CLR.
 They are just spcially designed classes with:
-- init only propoerties (default behaviour for positional records)
+- init only properties (default behaviour for positional records)
 - free structural equality, IEquatable<> implementation, equality operators
 - positional deconstruction
 - printing/formatting

-Due to this phenomenon, consuming records with quite straightforward - you are using them as normal classes.
-If you'd like to use __with__ keyword then you need to use C# 9.0+ for instance by specifying that in *.csproj file:
+Due to this phenomenon, consuming records is quite straightforward - you are using them as normal classes.
+If you'd like to use [__with__](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/#with-expressions) keyword then you need to use C# 9.0+ for instance by specifying that in *.csproj file:
 ```xml
 <PropertyGroup>
     <LangVersion>9.0</LangVersion>